dnbaker/bioseq/README.md

 Offers 4-letter DNA, 20-letter amino acid, and a variety of other compressed protein and DNA alphabets, and optionally is parallelized.

-Most of this is used via bioseq.Tokenizer.
+## Tokenizing

+bioseq.Tokenizer does the tokenizing, and there are pre-made tokenizers for all alphabets, as well as combinations of EOS, BOS, and whether padding gets a unique character, or is simply masked.

+`bos_tokenizers` is a dictionary from alphabets to Tokenizers with a BOS tag prepended.
+`eos_tokenizers` is a dictionary from alphabets to Tokenizers with an EOS tag appended.
+`pos_tokenizers` is adictionary from alphabets to Tokenizers with a padding character used.
+`beos_tokenizers` adds both BOS and EOS `pbeos_tokenizers` adds BOS, EOS, and padding characters.

-Tokenizer can tokenize (`batch_tokenize`), which creates array of tokens, (char by default), or it can one-hot encode (`batch_onehot_encode`), which takes the tokens one-step further into one-hot encoding.
+Tokenizer can tokenize (`batch_tokenize`), which creates array of tokens, (uint8 by default), or it can one-hot encode (`batch_onehot_encode`), which takes the tokens one-step further into one-hot encoding.
 Both of these `Tokenizer::batch_*` functions can be parallelized by providing `nthreads={int}`.

 tokenizing uses seq-first ordering by default as well, but this can be changed with `batch_first=True`. one-hot encoding uses seq-first ordering (not batch-first).
 It does not support `batch_first`.

-Both of these are ~30x as fast as using bytes.translate + np.frombuffer + np.vstack + `torch.from_numpy`.
+Both of these are ~30x as fast as using bytes.translate + np.frombuffer + np.vstack + `torch.from_numpy`,
+and ~500x as fast as transformers.tokenizer.batch\_encode\_plus.

+## DataLoading
+We use a bioseq.FlatFile method, which provides random access to the sequences in a FAST{Q,A} file.
+This is then used by bioseq.FlatFileDataset for use with torch.utils.data.DataLoader.

+For an example, see training/trainh.py and training/compute.py.

+## Sequence augmentation

+We also support augmentation by random mutations sampled according to BLOSUM62 transition probabilities.
+This is only valid for tokenizers using the full 20-character amino acid alphabet ("PROTEIN" or "AMINO20").
+We may modify this in the future to support other alphabets.

+bioseq.AmineTokenizer is a pre-build tokenizer without BOS, EOS, or padding which is valid for this.

 ## Dependencies